 After what seemed like a long time, I reached the first lake.
 A Parks Canada canoe was chained to a tree nearby, filled with water.
 The place for entering the lake looked sharp and pokey with submerged logs, and reeds impeded access elsewhere.
-There was nowhere obvious to camp and I didn’t feel very inspired to search for another launching place, so I decided to just have lunch and then return to Bladebone Bay Campground.
+I didn’t feel inspired to search for another launching place, and there were no obvious campsite prospects, so I decided to just have lunch and then return to Bladebone Bay Campground.

-The trip down was miserable, and by the bottom I was thinking to myself, ‘this was a good experience, because it taught me that I won’t want to return and do the entire Bladebone Canoe Route’.
+The trip down was miserable, and by the bottom I was thinking to myself, ‘this was a good experience, because it taught me that I don’t want to do the entire Bladebone Canoe Route’.
 I’m already doubting that decision though, because I hate leaving things unfinished.
 Nothing learned after all?